bohushvitali/computer-science-concepts/KNOWLEDGEBASE.md

         - Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.
       - Decorator
           - Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.
-      - Facade
+      - Façade
         - Provide a unified interface to a set of interfaces in a subsystem.
-Facade defines a higher-level interface that makes the subsystem easier to use.
+Façade defines a higher-level interface that makes the subsystem easier to use.
       - Flyweight
         - Use sharing to support large numbers of fine-grained objects efficiently.
       - Proxy